 Submitting a proposal:

 Any research project in which University faculty, staff, or students will collect and analyze data on human subjects must be reviewed and approved by the IRB before data collection begins.
-Application forms can be found and submitted on InfoReady, SDSU’s internal submission platform.
+To submit a proposal, first complete the online Human Subject Research Application Form and print it as a PDF.
+Next, go to InfoReady, SDSU’s internal submission platform, click Apply, and log in with your SDSU credentials.
+Fill out the basic information screen, upload the completed application form and all relevant attachments (such as consent forms, survey instrument, etc.).
+To finalize your application, accept the certification statement, and click the Submit button.

 Amendments to approved proposals should also be submitted via InfoReady.